BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/No More Knocking/README.md

-Prevents NPCs from banging/knocking on walls, mostly in Sanctuary, but it also does so in every other map where that behavior is found in the game.
+Prevents NPCs from banging/knocking on walls, mostly in Sanctuary, but it also does so in every other map where that behavior is found in the game, namely the Badass Crater Bar, and possibly Flamerock Refuge.
+(I'm not sure if the Perch in Flamerock Refuge which has knocking is actually accessible by any NPCs -- I suspect not.)

 By default, the behavior that's put in instead is mixed up a bit, so the various locations around town where NPCs would be banging on the wall is a bit different from place to place, but you can instead choose a single behavior to use across the board, from the following list:

-- Arms Crossed
+ * Arms Crossed
-- Hands on Hips
+ * Hands on Hips
-- Kick Ground
+ * Kick Ground
-- Look at Ground
+ * Look at Ground
-- Look Intently
+ * Look Intently

 Enjoy your more relaxing Sanctuary experience!